• A-level Physics (AQA, OCR & Edexcel)

 • 13+ Science: ISEB and public school entrance exams

-I have been teaching for the past 10 years in state schools in Oxfordshire.
+I taught in state schools in Oxfordshire for 10 years.
 At the Oxford Community School (NQT Year) I taught Years 7-11 involving KS3 and KS4 Biology, Chemistry and Physics and I was the sole AS/A2 Physics teacher, also delivering some AS/A2 Chemistry.
 In my second year I was asked to be an NQT mentor as well as a mentor for Oxford and Oxford Brookes PGCE students; I found both roles extremely rewarding and I continue with them to this day.

 In my third year at Oxford Community School, I was approached by the Institute of Physics and asked to pilot a course designed to raise the provision of Physics teaching in schools in England.
 The Stimulating Physics project was aimed at 'skilling up' non-specialist Physics teachers to enable them to have greater confidence at delivering Physics lessons to their students.
 Another key role of the project was to increase the number of students choosing Physics at A-level and University.
 The project was extremely successful and was rolled out across UK schools the following year.
 I have continued to be involved in the project and was recently invited to be a member of a Physics think tank along with lecturers from Oxford University and members of the Ogden Trust.